Rear brake shoes change on Austin Mini

 Advertisement

-Reassemble the drum
+Fit the brake drum

 Op 38